-Candidates in M.S. or Ph.D. program who complete the required courses and an approved thesis or dissertation will perform a public presentation of their research and take a comprehensive oral examination.
+Candidates in M.S. or Ph.D. programs who complete the required courses and an approved thesis or dissertation will perform a public presentation of their research and take a comprehensive oral examination.
 The thesis or dissertation Advisory Committee is the examining committee.
 In these examinations, the candidate will be given an opportunity to show some mastery of a given field of learning, acquaintance with methods of research, and evidence of independent thought.
 The oral examination will be conducted by the committee and may consist of two parts: (1) questions related to course work, clinical procedures, etc., and (2) in-depth queries concerning the research and thesis or dissertation.
 The research mentor as the chair of the committee and the program director share responsibilities in advising the student regarding pertinent information concerning all aspects of the examination.
 More details regarding the thesis or dissertation defense may be found in the publication Thesis/Dissertation 101.

-The HSC and BCD adhere to a continuous enrollment policy that requires all graduate students maintain a minimum of one semester hour enrollment at Baylor College of Dentistry following completion of their degree plan defined course work until they complete the requirements for their Certificate and Degree and until the degree has been awarded.
+The HSC and BCD adhere to a continuous enrollment policy that requires all graduate students maintain a minimum of one semester hour enrollment at Texas A&M University Baylor College of Dentistry following completion of their degree plan defined course work until they complete the requirements for their Certificate and Degree and until the degree has been awarded.
 Completion of requirements includes final clearance of the approved manuscript by the TAMU Thesis Office.
 While the Certificate may be awarded when a defendable draft of the thesis is submitted to the Office of Research and Graduate Studies (with approval by the Program Director), the Master's diploma will not be awarded until the Thesis Office has notified the Office of Research and Graduate Studies that the electronic submission process has been completed.
 Students with financial aid should be aware they must be enrolled at least half time to continue to be eligible for deferral of student loans.
 A student who does not meet the published deadline for completion (including final clearance by the Thesis Office) will not be awarded a diploma until the next award date, and will be required to be continuously enrolled until the degree is awarded.